Gef: Story

 The story of Gef became popular in the tabloid press, and many journalists flocked to the Isle to try to catch a glimpse of the creature.
-Several other people, both locals and visitors, claimed to have heard Gef's voice, and two claimed to have seen it; however, physical evidence was lacking.
+Many other people, both locals and visitors, claimed to have heard Gef's voice, but only a handful claimed to have seen it.
+When Arthur Morrison visited the Irving home, he claimed that when Gef spoke to him from under the bed he slept in at the home, he could see a pair of yellow eyes.
+Two teenagers named Will Cubbon and Henry Hall claimed to see Gef in Cubbon's own yard and described him as yellow with a black spot on his tail.
+However, physical evidence was lacking.
 Footprints, stains on the wall, and hair samples claimed to be evidence of Gef were identified as belonging to the Irvings' sheepdog, as were several photos which were claimed by the Irvings to depict Gef.

 Margaret and Voirrey Irving left the home in 1945 after the death of James Irving.
 They reportedly had to sell the farm at a loss because it had the reputation of being haunted.
 In 1946, Leslie Graham, who had bought their farm, claimed in the press that he had shot and killed Gef.
 The body displayed by Graham was, however, black and white and much larger than the famous mongoose and Voirrey Irving was certain that it was not Gef.

-She died in 2005.
+Voirrey died in 2005.
 In an interview published late in life, she maintained that Gef was not her creation.